Cannes Film Festival Predictions Include ‘Lightyear,’ New Films By David Lynch, David Cronenberg (EXCLUSIVE)

 The other hotly-anticipated American films rumored to be set for a Croisette unspooling include George Miller’s “Three Thousand Years of Longing” with Tilda Swinton and Idris Elba; David Cronenberg’s “Crimes of the Future” starring Léa Seydoux, Kristen Stewart and Viggo Mortensen; and Kelly Reichardt’s “Showing Up,” starring Michelle Williams.

-After shining a spotlight on rising Japanese helmer Ryûsuke Hamaguchi with “Drive My Car” (which just won an Oscar) last year, Cannes should have a pair of revered Japanese helmers in the lineup: Koji Fukada with “Love Life” and Palme d’Or winning director Hirokazu Kore-eda with “Broker.”
+After shining a spotlight on rising Japanese helmer Hamaguchi Ryûsuke with “Drive My Car” (which just won an Oscar) last year, Cannes should have a pair of revered Japanese helmers in the lineup: Fukada Koji with “Love Life” and Palme d’Or winning director Kore-eda Kirokazu with “Broker.”
 South Korean helmer Park Chan-wook’s “Decision to Leave” (pictured) is also in the starting blocks for the competition.

 Along with Reichardt, the other women directors believed to be heading for the competition include Léa Mysius, the up-and-coming French director of “Ava” and co-writer of Jacques Audiard’s “Paris, 13th District,” whose latest film “Les cinq diables” stars Adèle Exarchopoulos (“Blue is the Warmest Color”).

 As per tradition, some additional movies will be announced in the days, or even weeks, following the press conference.
-These late additions could include Russian filmmaker Kirill Serebrennikov’s “Tchaikovsky Wife;” although the movie will probably be slotted out of competition in order to avoid subjecting the jury to a political dilemma.
+These late additions could include Russian filmmaker Kirill Serebrennikov’s “Tchaikovsky Wife.”
 Serebrennikov recently resettled in Germany following an end to his three-year travel ban in Russia.

 Speaking of the jury, surprisingly the president has not yet been announced, but we’re hearing that it could be Asghar Farhadi, the Oscar-winning Iranian director of “A Separation” and “The Salesman.”
 Farhadi was recently accused of plagiarism for his film “A Hero” which won Cannes’ Grand Prize in 2021.
 He’s denied the charges and an investigation is underway.
 Due to this evolving situation, Cannes may decide to hold off on announcing for now.
 In theory, Farhadi sounds like a solid candidate to preside over the jury with his vast film culture and pedigree.